bitcoin/bitcoin/doc/README.md

 ### Need Help?

-* Join our discord channel @ VeriBlock.
+* Join our discord channel @ VeriBlock (https://discord.gg/wJZEjry).

 You can also seek general help related to Bitcoin itself below:
 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page)